liewsanmin/liewsanmin.github.io/_posts/2019-01-06-working-in-the-iot-industry.md

 ## Benefits

-Enjoy solving an unlimited amount of engineering problems on a day to day basis from small missing import statement to a revamp of a brand new git repository for a firmware client script to a server.
+Enjoy solving an unlimited amount of engineering problems on a day to day basis from small missing import statement to revamping a brand new git repository for a firmware client script to a server.

 Travel to places such as California to help with more Research and Development and setting up production lines.